Symmetry protected topological phases under decoherence: Strange Correlators

 for the SPT state decohered under $\mathbb{Z}_2^\teven$ noise channel.
 Therefore, the odd-sited strange correlator becomes exponentially decaying, and its length scale depends on the strength of the decoherence.
 For $p \ll 1$, we see that $\xi$ is very large, and the strange correlator would look the same as a pure state SPT phase for small system size.
 However, in the thermodynamic limit, the odd-sited strange correlator is always exponentially decaying to zero while the even-sited strange correlator behaves the same as the pure state.

-A recent work pointed out that the notion of SPT order can still be defined even if the symmetry only holds in the average sense~\cite{MaWang2022}.
-Under decoherence, although the $\mathbb{Z}_2^\teven$ symmetry is broken for every quantum trajectory, the ensemble of all trajectories still preserves the symmetry on average, thus an ``average SPT" order should still be expected.
-Our result \eqnref{eq:strange_typeI_result} appears to suggest that this average SPT behavior cannot be detected.
-However, one can define a new type of odd-sited correlator as follows:
+A recent work pointed out that the notion of SPT order can still be defined even if the symmetry only holds in the average sense in both disordered ensemble and quantum channels~\cite{MaWang2022}.
+Under decoherence, although the $\mathbb{Z}_2^\teven$ symmetry is broken for every quantum trajectory, the ensemble of all trajectories still preserves the symmetry on average, thus an ``average SPT'' order (or mixed-state SPT order) should still be expected.
+Our result \eqnref{eq:strange_typeI_result} suggests that although some type-I correlators (such as $C^\textrm{I}_\teven$) can exhibit non-trivial behavior in the mixed-state SPT phase, in general, they are insufficient to detect the full nature of the SPT order.

+{In the pure state limit, the SPT order is manifested by the \textit{mutual} charge-flux attachment for both the $\mathbb{Z}_2^\teven$ and $\mathbb{Z}_2^\todd$ symmetries.
+However, in the mixed-state case, the type-I strange correlator only remains nontrivial for $C^\textrm{I}_\teven$ associated with the $\mathbb{Z}_2^\teven$ symmetry charge, but not for $C^\textrm{I}_\todd$ associated with the $\mathbb{Z}_2^\todd$ symmetry charge.
+To find a more comprehensive diagnosis for the mutual SPT response,} one can define a new type of strange correlator as follows:

-which is called the ``type-II" strange correlator.
+which is called the ``type-II'' strange correlator.
 Then, following the same calculation as above, one can show that for $O=Z$,

 which is nontrivial for both even and odd sites.
 This is because the noise only flips the sign of the operator overlap between $|\Omega\rangle$ and $K_\bmeta |\Psi \rangle$, which squares to one in the type-II strange correlator evaluation.
 Hence the type-II strange correlator is analogous to the Edwards-Anderson correlator of the type-I strange correlator.
+For a $\mathbb{Z}_n$ generalization of this framework, see \appref{app:example}.